giampaolo/psutil/docs/index.rst

   Availability: Windows

-  .. versionchanged:: 3.0.0 on Python >= 3.4 thse constants are
+  .. versionchanged:: 3.0.0 on Python >= 3.4 these constants are
     `enums <https://docs.python.org/3/library/enum.html#module-enum>`__
     instead of a plain integer.